 Every year, the museum offers four exhibitions aided by imaginative programming.

 Marvel at the Frozen Cleveland Lighthouse

-Shop Till You Drop at the Cleveland Arcade
+Shop Till You Drop at The Arcade

-Too Much to See at the University Circle Area
+Wander around the University Circle Area

 Remember the Past at the James A. Garfield Monument